ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 │   ├── cardActions.js # Middleware actions to manage Card entities.
 │   ├── CardEdit.js # React Native component to render Card entity content within inputs, allowing the user to fill its fields' values and save the object into Redux and AsyncStorage storages.
 │   ├── cardOperations.js # Card entity exclusive functions to interact with the AsynStorage data and Redux state.
-│   ├── CardQuiz.js # React Native component to render Card entity content as a Quiz, allowing the user to turn from question to answer and choose what is the tought answerd to consider on statistics presented at the end.
+│   ├── CardQuiz.js # React Native component to render Card entity content as a Quiz, allowing the user to turn from question to answer and choose what is the thought answer to consider on statistics presented at the end.
 │   └── cardReducers.js # Redux reducers executors for Card actions.
 ├── common
-│   ├── CustomButton.js # Default React Native component to configure and show a clicable button.
+│   ├── CustomButton.js # Default React Native custom component to configure and show a clicable button.
 │   ├── sharedActions.js # Middleware actions to manage shared values.
 │   ├── sharedOperations.js # Shared functions to manage values and behaviors.
 │   └── sharedReducers.js # Redux shared reducers executors to keep global data.
 ├── deck
 │   ├── deckActions.js # Middleware actions to manage global Deck values and behaviors
-│   ├── DeckEdit.js # React component to render Deck entity content within inputs, allowing user to fill its field values and save the object.
+│   ├── DeckEdit.js # React component to render Deck entity content within inputs, allowing user to fill its fields' values and save the object.
-│   ├── DeckCardsQuiz.js # React component to render Deck entity and group its Cards into a Quiz and present the Quiz statistic summary.
+│   ├── DeckCardsQuiz.js # React component to render Deck entity, group its Cards into a Quiz and present the Quiz statistic summary.
-│   ├── DeckDetail.js # React component to render Deck entity content that presents all its details and global Quizzes statistics summary.
+│   ├── DeckDetail.js # React component to render Deck entity content that presents all its details and global Quizzes' statistics summary.
 │   ├── DeckItem.js # React component to render Deck entity content to present some fields.
-│   ├── DeckList.js # React component to render a list of all app Decks with DeckItem component.
+│   ├── DeckList.js # React component to render a list of all app Decks with DeckItem components' instances.
 │   ├── deckOperations.js # Deck entity exclusive functions to interact with the AsynStorage data and Redux state.
 │   └── decksReducers.js # Redux reducers executors for Deck actions.
 ├── developer